XanaduAI/strawberryfields/doc/introduction/remote.rst

     # the following mean photon number per mode
     # quantity is set to ensure that the singular values
-    # are scaled such that all Sgates have value squeezing value r=1
+    # are scaled such that all Sgates have squeezing value r=1
     m = 0.345274461385554870545

     with prog.context as q: